-Take a Financial Snapshot:
+Taking a Financial Snapshot

 Add up your fixed expenses and compare it to your income.
 How much money do you have left over for your discretionary spending?
 Use this spreadsheet to help: Personal Financial Statement Spreadsheet.
 If your income is not double your fixed expenses, not including your monthly savings, you may want to look at ways to increase your free cash flow.
 If your income is less than double your fixed expense you may not have flexibility in your budget for unexpected expenses or you may not be saving enough for retirement.